 - Amazon Elasticsearch Service- Amazon Elasticsearch Service makes it easy to deploy, secure, operate and scale Elasticsearch for log analytics, full-text search, application monitoring, and more.

 Swiftype uses a web crawler to index your site to create a customizable search box.

-ElasticSearch lets you index your data on to dedicated servers and if you are a developer you can customize your searches.
+ElasticSearch lets you index your data onto dedicated servers and if you are a developer you can customize your searches.

 If you are not a developer or don’t work with a developer and you don’t need a lot of search options on your site (like facets, filter, etc…) then Swiftype might be an option.

-If you have a site or part of a site that is focused around searching through large amounts of growing/changing data that requires customized fast searches (like the product page of an E-commerce site ) then ElasticSearch is an option.
+If you have a site or part of a site that is focused on searching through large amounts of growing/changing data that requires customized fast searches (like the product page of an E-commerce site ) then ElasticSearch is an option.